These guides are AI-generated educational summaries — not legal or medical advice.

 Not reporting psychological impact of chronic illness or disfigurement

-Why: Disfiguring cutaneous scars, chronic illness, and the experience of a serious tropical infection can cause anxiety, depression, social isolation, and PTSD.
+Disfiguring cutaneous scars, chronic illness, and the experience of a serious tropical infection can cause anxiety, depression, social isolation, and PTSD.
 These are separately ratable secondary conditions that veterans frequently fail to report.

-Do this instead: Report any changes in mood, sleep, social functioning, or emotional wellbeing since the diagnosis.
+Instead: Report any changes in mood, sleep, social functioning, or emotional wellbeing since the diagnosis.
 If you have sought mental health treatment, mention it.
 Consider filing a secondary claim for a mental health condition.

 Impact: Secondary mental health ratings - unreported = unrated